 - Devices and Radiologic Health

-The purpose of these reports was to compare the frequency of diagnoses for several selected health outcomes using International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) versus International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) codes.
-These health outcomes include atrial fibrillation, deep vein thrombosis, gastrointestinal hemorrhage, intracranial hemorrhage, ischemic stroke, mitral stenosis, and pulmonary embolism.
+The purpose of these reports were to compare the frequency of diagnoses for several selected health outcomes using International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM) versus International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) diagnosis codes.
+These health outcomes include acute myocardial infarction, angioedema, and diabetes.

 The Sentinel Query Builder is a web application which allows users to visualize, draft, and create medical product utilization queries with a user-friendly interface from a set of pre-defined parameters and convert them into Sentinel query request packages.
 The Sentinel Query Builder application can now be downloaded onto users' computers.

 The Sentinel Operations Center (SOC) has transformed the Medicare Claims Synthetic Public Use Files (SynPUFs) into the Sentinel Common Data Model (SCDM) format as part of an ongoing effort to make Sentinel resources available to external investigators, with the goal of creating a community of investigators who can understand, utilize, and contribute to the Sentinel enterprise.